-When it comes to dealing with trauma ENTPs can have a tendency to avoid negative emotions.
+When it comes to dealing with trauma, ENTPs can have a tendency to avoid negative emotions.
 Diving into their feelings is not necessarily a natural response for them, especially when they are younger.
-As they are older the ENTP often starts to mature and learn how to better care for their own emotions, but this is something that can take time and effort.
-ENTPs favor growth and being able to improve, and this means learning how to reflect on their past and their own feelings about things.
-It isn’t an easy process and for the ENTP who has endured childhood trauma it can be even more difficult.
-For anyone this can be something which stunts growth and makes it harder to understand why, but ENTPs are certainly capable of overcoming this trauma and discovering the tools they need in order to heal and move on from what has happened to them.
+As they age, the ENTP often starts to mature and learn how to better care for their own emotions, but this can take time and effort.
+ENTPs favor growth and improvement, which means learning how to reflect on their past and their own feelings about things.
+It isn’t an easy process, and it can be even more difficult for the ENTP who has endured childhood trauma.
+For anyone, this can be something that stunts growth and makes it harder to understand why, but ENTPs can overcome this trauma and discover the tools they need to heal and move on from what has happened to them.

 ENTP Childhood Trauma

 Dealing with trauma from a young age can certainly change the way the ENTP views the world.
 They likely develop a sense of independence because of it, not knowing how to rely on others or trust them with anything.
-For the ENTP learning and understanding the world is an important part of who they are, but having endured serious trauma can tain that view.
+For the ENTP, learning and understanding the world is an important part of who they are, but having endured serious trauma can taint that view.
 They see things in a much darker way, not really knowing how to trust people.
-The ENTP child who has been through something traumatic can go through times of really distancing themselves from others, even finding themselves rebelling against what they are told to do.
-This can cause them to be seen as troublemakers when they are younger, and their loved ones might misunderstand what is really going on with them.
+The ENTP child who has been through something traumatic can go through times of distancing themselves from others, even rebelling against what they are told to do.
+This can cause them to be seen as troublemakers when they are younger, and their loved ones might misunderstand what is happening to them.
 They might not seek out validation constantly, but the ENTP child who has gone through trauma or abuse likely seeks someone who can show a sense of understanding for what they have been through.
 If that parent or loved one is not patient and understanding, then it can really cause them to distance themselves from people and struggle to be vulnerable again in the future.

 How Trauma Changes The ENTP

 Enduring trauma can cause the ENTP to withdraw a bit more, especially as children.
-They might need time to process certain experiences, and this can make it hard for them to trust others.
+They might need time to process certain experiences, making it hard for them to trust others.
 While they are often still social people, they find it hard to ever truly let anyone in.
-They keep most people at a distance, not feeling as if they can easily trust them with their secrets or with sharing their emotions.
-This can make relationships a challenge for the ENTP, especially if they enduring trauma which was connected to someone hurting them.
-They struggle to see a valid reason to really trust most people, and might have a deeply cynical view of humanity in general.
-They have a hard time letting go of people’s mistakes, and will continue to seek out validation in ways which make them seem a bit chaotic.
-The ENTP who has endured trauma which they have not dealt with, can show signs of being stuck in the past and not really knowing how to let go of things the way they normally would.
+They keep most people at a distance, not feeling they can easily trust them with their secrets or with sharing their emotions.
+This can make relationships a challenge for the ENTP, especially if they are enduring trauma that was connected to someone hurting them.
+They struggle to see a valid reason to really trust most people and might have a deeply cynical view of humanity in general.
+They have a hard time letting go of people’s mistakes and will continue to seek out validation in ways that make them seem a bit chaotic.
+The ENTP, who has endured trauma that they have not dealt with, can show signs of being stuck in the past and not really knowing how to let go of things the way they normally would.

 ENTP Coping with Trauma

 ENTPs can sometimes exhibit certain unhealthy coping mechanisms, especially the less mature ENTPs.
-When they are younger they tend to want to avoid negative emotions, and so they seek out anything which keeps them distracted.
+When they are younger, they tend to want to avoid negative emotions, so they seek out anything which keeps them distracted.
 Humor is often a tool for the ENTP, but this can be both a good and bad thing.
-It does cause them to deflect from what they are really feeling, but sometimes they use humor as a means of actually expressing those feelings outwardly without feeling quite as vulnerable doing so.
-Focusing on their own feelings is a challenge when they are younger and so they might want to find ways to avoid this.
-Whether this means exploring some sort of new hobby or activity, or finding ways to never be completely alone.
+It does cause them to deflect from what they are feeling, but sometimes they use humor to express those feelings outwardly without feeling quite as vulnerable.
+Focusing on their own feelings is a challenge when they are younger, so they might want to find ways to avoid this.
+Whether this means exploring some sort of new hobby or activity or finding ways to never be completely alone.
 They might reach out to new social groups and always want to keep themselves and their minds busy.